BobMervell/Influence_region_addon/README.md

 # InfluenceRegion

-**InfluenceRegion Addon for Godot ⚡📍**
+**InfluenceRegion Addon for Godot**
 A lightweight and efficient Godot addon that introduces a custom **InfluenceRegion** node to calculate position-based magnitudes within triangle or circular shapes.
-Ideal for fast, customizable 3D influence zones that can act as performance-friendly alternatives to `Area3D`. 🧭💨
+Ideal for fast, customizable 3D influence zones that can act as performance-friendly alternatives to `Area3D`.

 ---